We’re responsible for handling appeals against local authority decisions regarding special educational needs, including a refusal to:

 - an EHC plan after assessment

-- a placement to a suitable school or other institution after their release
+- a placement to a suitable school or other educational institution after their release

 We also handle appeals against discrimination by schools or local authorities due to a child’s disability.

-From 3rd April 2018, our jurisdiction will be extended to include the power to make recommendations about health and social care issues in all appeals except refusal to secure an EHC needs assessment or re-assessment.
+Since 3 April 2018 our jurisdiction was extended to include the power to make recommendations about health and social care issues in all appeals except refusal to secure an EHC needs assessment or re-assessment.

-The Department for Education’s national trial of extended powers for the tribunal will run for a period of 2 years.
+The Department for Education’s national trial of extended powers for the tribunal will run until the end of August 2021.

 Who we are